lduboeuf/grunt-spapp-generator/README.md

       src: 'your source html file',
       dest:'your dest html file',
       options: {
-        basePath: 'base folder'
+        basePath: 'base folder',
+        js:'where you want all scripts to be concatenate', css:'where you want all styles to be concatenate' }
     }
-    }
 });
 ```

-In your `index.html`, place the comment block`<!-- @spapp_generator scripts -->` where you want your scripts file to be declared.

-place the comment block  `<!-- @spapp_generator sections -->` where you want spapp_generator to declare sections.

-place the comment block `<!-- @spapp_generator css -->` where you want spapp_generator to declare your css files.

 ### Usage Examples